tedhinklater/JellyfinThemeGuide/README.md

 # Jellyfin Theme Guide
 A guide/cookbook for making Jellyfin themes

-If you want to make your own jellyfin theme, this is for you.
+If you want to make your own Jellyfin theme, this guide is for you.

 # Where to put it